 House sales typically take a couple of months to close, but if you happen upon the right deal, you could be closing your first sale as a real estate agent within a month.

 In my case, I completed six sales in my first year of becoming an agent.
-I attribute this early success to keeping my eyes open more than anything.
+I attribute this early success to keeping my eyes open for opportunities.